 The survival of endangered mountain gorillas has been a prominent environmental concern for decades.
 While they were once critically endangered – and expected to be extinct by the millennium – there is renewed hope since their numbers now exceed 1,000, and are still growing.
 Of these, more than a third find refuge on the slopes of the dramatic Virunga Mountains in Volcanoes National Park.

-Set right on the edge of the park, Singita Volcanoes National Park is part of a commitment to support the Rwandan government in restoring more than 7,000 acres of land to increase the habitat of these shy, peaceful animals through dedicated rehabilitation and reforestation initiatives.
+Set right on the edge of the park, Singita Volcanoes National Park is part of a commitment to support restoring land, to increase the habitat of these shy, peaceful animals through dedicated rehabilitation and reforestation initiatives.
 Opening in August 2019, Singita Kwitonda Lodge and Kataza House will put gorilla-trekking within easy reach, providing guests the opportunity to immerse themselves fully in this once-in-a-lifetime experience.

 A maximum of 96 tourist permits are issued per day for treks in groups of eight, and each group is assigned to one of the 12 habituated gorilla families in Volcanoes National Park for a one-hour encounter.
 This time limit helps to minimise the gorillas’ interaction with humans and human-borne diseases.
 The duration of the actual treks vary in length and can stretch up to many hours, depending on the location of the gorillas and fitness levels of each group.